yamautomate/ShellGPT/README.md

 - "A Pirate, that answers every request with Arrrr!"
 - "A villain in a James Bond Movie"

 With the prompt, we can generate context for the model.
-For example, we can use prompts to construct a conversation, or use prompts to "train" the model to behave even more as we want it to.
+For example, we can use prompts to construct a chat conversation, or use prompts to "train" the model to behave even more as we want it to.

-When we use prompts for conversation, the prompt contains the whole conversation, so that the model has enough context in order to have a natural conversation.
+When we use prompts for a chat conversation, the prompt contains the whole conversation, so that the model has enough context in order to have a natural conversation.
 This allows the model to "remember" what you asked a few questions ago.
 In a conversation, we want to make sure we always incorporate the response from the model.

 When we use prompts for training, the prompt also contains a conversation, but this one was specifically crafted to show the model how it should behave.
 This is used in the `Set-CompletionAPICharacter` function, where the function returns a "trained" character prompt we can use.

-For examnple, the prompt for the trained character "SentimentAnalysis" look like this:
+For example, the prompt for the trained character "SentimentAnalysis" look like this:
 ```
 Name                           Value
 ----                           -----